 On Land Owned by the Conservancy

 You are welcome at our properties, and we ask you and all users to enjoy them in a safe, respectful, and responsible manner.
-Lands owned by the Conservancy are open to hunting and fishing, unless otherwise noted.
+Lands owned by the Conservancy are open to hunting and fishing, unless otherwise posted at the property.
 Sometimes land will be posted due to unsafe conditions, to protect sensitive ecological resources, or for other management considerations.
 As a hunter or angler, use of Conservancy property is at your own risk, and we ask that you…

 - Follow all state and federal rules and regulations, including having a valid hunting or fishing license